 Where students have existing special needs, it is the responsibility of the parents/guardians to fully disclose the nature and extent of these needs at the time of admission, and to provide all relevant documentary evidence.
 The school reserves the right to determine, prior to admission, whether a student's need for additional support can be met by available Student Support Services (SSS) programmes.
-Where the school determines that it is not in a position to offer the required level or nature of support, admission will not be offered, but the reason/s will be made clear to the parents.
+Where the school determines that it is not in a position to offer the required level or nature of support, admission will not be offered.